ENVIRONMENT

 Rethinking biodiversity through continuous signals

-Biodiversity has always been one of the most challenging elements of Environmental Impact Assessment.
-Many species are missed during surveys simply because they are not visible at the time of assessment.
+Biodiversity assessment has traditionally been challenging because it depends on short-term field surveys.
+Many species are not detected during these surveys simply because they are not present or visible at that time.

 Image_3.jpg